kigenofkenya/gbrain/README.md

 <a href="http://stormcolour.appspot.com/gbrain/demos/gbrain-reinforcement-learning/"><img src="demos/graph-neuronal-network/capture.jpg" style="width:150px"/></a>
 </p>
 <h2>How this work</h2>
-<p>The <a hef="https://en.wikipedia.org/wiki/Adjacency_matrix">Adjacency Matrix</a> is a texture which besides to have indicated the relations (by the Adjacency Matrix nature), on these is indicated the next properties too:</p>
+<p>The <a hef="https://en.wikipedia.org/wiki/Adjacency_matrix">Adjacency Matrix</a> is a texture which besides to have indicated the relations (by the Adjacency Matrix nature), on these is indicated the next properties inside channels too:</p>
     <ul>
     <li>1. neuron A (id)</li>
     <li>2. neuron B (id)</li>